 Low sugar, no pectin strawberry ginger jam, that is ready in minutes – did I get your attention?

 Making pickles and jams – a summer ritual at my home.
 Strawberries are an absolute favourite for both DD and me.
 And DH loves strawberry jam.
 But we are not a fan of store brought jams as they are too sweet for our liking.
 We love strawberry jam that tastes like strawberry and not like sugar.
 So I make it at home to suit our taste buds.

-To make this jam, I mix together sugar, strawberries, ginger, lemon zest and lemon juice.
-I then boil it, bring it to setting point and store them in sterilised jars.
+To make this jam, I mix together sugar, strawberries, ginger, lemon zest, and lemon juice.
+I then boil it, bring it to the setpoint, and store them in sterilized jars.
 Simple enough, you say.
-Then lets get started!
+Then let's get started!

 - Wash and dry the strawberries.
 Hull them and cut into quarters

-- In a large thick bottom pot, sugar, ginger, lemon zest and lemon juice
+- In a large thick bottom pot, add sugar, ginger, lemon zest, and lemon juice

 - Add the strawberries and mix until it is completely coated